sapegin/washingcode-book/manuscript/Naming_is_hard.md

 - Reducing the scope or the lifespan of variables.
 - Choosing more or less specific names based on their scope or lifespan size.
 - Using destructuring to think less about new names.
-- Choosing domain specific names for local variables instead of more literal names.
+- Choosing domain-specific names for local variables instead of more literal names.